sisqosnew/Qt_iconButton/README.md

 # Qt_iconButton
-iconButton combines icon, text, and QPushButton.
+iconButton combines
+icon(QLabel as iconLoader)
+text(QLabel as iconText)
+iconButton(QPushButton as iconButton)

 Text is above the icon.
 It has PushButton and IconButton modes